Sneakers: History

-Post-War

 During the 1950s, leisure opportunities greatly expanded, and children and adolescents began to wear sneakers as school dress codes relaxed.
 Sneaker sales rose so high, they began to adversely affect the sales of conventional leather shoes, leading to a fierce advertising war for market share in the late '50s.
 In the 1970s, jogging for exercise became increasingly popular, and trainers designed specifically for comfort while jogging sold well.
 Companies also started to target some of their products at the casual fashion market.
 Soon, shoes were available for football, jogging, basketball, running, etc. Many sports had their relevant shoe, made possible by podiatrist development of athletic shoe technology.

 During the 1990s, shoe companies perfected their fashion and marketing skills.
 Sports endorsements with famous athletes grew larger, and marketing budgets went through the roof.
 Sneakers became a fashion statement and were marketed as a definition of identity and personality rather than simply athletic aids.

 Also during the 1990s, various vendors began producing "walking shoes" for adults using the construction technology of sneakers but visually resembling traditional leather shoes.
 The combination of a traditional look with increased comfort rapidly achieved wide popularity and by 2010 was displacing sales of leather shoes for adults in a parallel with the post-1950 success of sneakers among children.
 The shift was especially noticeable in combination with business-casual clothing.

 From 1970 (five models), to 1998 (285 models), to 2012 (3,371), the number of sport shoe models in the U.S. has grown exponentially.

 Use in sports

-The term 'athletic shoes' is typically used for shoes utilized for jogging or road running and indoor sports such as basketball, but tends to exclude shoes for sports played on grass such as association football and rugby football, which are generally known in North America as "cleats" and in British English as "boots" or "studs".

-Attributes of an athletic shoe include a flexible sole, appropriate tread for the function, and ability to absorb impact.
+Sneakers intended for sports have a flexible sole, appropriate tread for the function, and ability to absorb impact.
 As the industry and designs have expanded, the term "athletic shoes" is based more on the design of the bottom of the shoe than the aesthetics of the top of the shoe.
 Today's designs include sandals, Mary Janes, and even elevated styles suitable for running, dancing, and jumping.

 The shoes themselves are made of flexible compounds, typically featuring a sole made of dense rubber.
 While the original design was basic, manufacturers have since tailored athletic shoes for their specific purposes.
 An example of this is the spiked shoe developed for track running.
 Some of these shoes are made up to unusually large sizes for athletes with large feet.